Skip to main content

 Important

-• Use the sendMessage method to send regular messages and the sendMediaMessage method to send media messages.
+• Use the sendMessage method for regular messages and sendMediaMessage for media messages.

-• The client SDK has a frequency limit for sending messages, allowing a maximum of 5 messages per second.
+• The client SDK has a rate limit of 5 messages per second.

-This document uses the core class [RongCoreClient] (or [RongIMClient]) of the IMLib SDK to send messages.
+This document uses the message-sending methods from the IMLib SDK core class [RongCoreClient] (or [RongIMClient]).

 Regular Messages

-Regular messages refer to text messages, reference messages, and other messages that do not involve media file uploads.
-Regular messages have message content that is a subclass of MessageContent, such as text message content ([TextMessage]) or custom regular message content.
+Regular messages refer to text messages, quoted messages, etc., that do not involve media file uploads.
+The message content for regular messages is a subclass of MessageContent, such as text message content ([TextMessage]) or custom regular message content.

 Constructing Regular Messages